forreya/japanese-learning-RPG/README.md

 ## About The Project

-良いね iine is a Japanese learning website mixed with RPG game elements.
+Introducing もしも日本人になったら, where players can learn Japanese through story-driven gameplay and a coin system.

-Users can sign up, create a character for the game, and gain coins and experience by playing Japanese quizzes.
-Users can also buy new outfits with coins and change them in their wardrobes.
+Players can sign up and create a character for the game, which they can customize with new outfits from the shop using the coins earned from playing quizzes through their study desk in their bedroom.

-They can always check their achievments and learning progress by reviewing the records of the words they've learned.
+With an engaging storyline and interactive gameplay mechanics, the game offers a fun and unorthodox way to learn the Japanese language while tracking progress and earning rewards.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>